GabrielBrits/COMS4507-Project/README.md

 # COMS4507-Project
 <h2>Description</h2>

 This project aims to setup a basic web application which posseses each of the top three web-app vulnerabilities as of 2021 according to [OWASP](https://owasp.org/www-project-top-ten/) top 10.
 Consequently, this site is extremely unsecure and will be the basis for our further analysis as to how Large-Language-Models (LLM's) can assist in first identifying and then patching simple vulnerabilities, which will be evaluated through asking another LLM, specifically [PentestPGT](https://github.com/GreyDGL/PentestGPT) to attempt to exploit the 'patched' version of the web-app.
+There are three site directories, the 'site' directory is the original one which has the three vulnerablities, while the 'site_fixedv1' and 'site_fixedv2' directories include the suggested code fixes for the original vulnerabilties.

 <h2>Requirements</h2>